Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 Target

-- Pixel 6 — In stock (Stormy Black and Sorta Seafoam), ships within days, local pickup available
+- Pixel 6 — In stock (No Kinda Coral), ships within days, local pickup available

 - Pixel 6 Pro — Sold out online, but local pickup of Stormy Black may be available